joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 ### BONUS SECTION: Enabling / Testing WAL Mode ###

-After initially publishing this, I learned the sqlite3 supports a WAL mode.
+After initially publishing this, I learned the sqlite3 supports a WAL (Write-Ahead Logging) mode.

 Here are some reasons to give it a try, straight from the [sqlite3 documentation](https://www.sqlite.org/wal.html):